Followers

 Rebel Pickings

-At the beginning of the Revolutionary War, local leaders recognized the importance of the fort and its ordnance.
-In 1775, the American siege of Boston had the British ringed but lacked guns to conduct a proper siege and the gunpowder to risk an all-out assault.
+At the start of the Revolutionary War, local leaders acknowledged the fort's significance and its ordnance.
+In 1775, the American siege of Boston surrounded the British but lacked the necessary guns to conduct a proper siege and the gunpowder to risk an all-out assault.

 Taking Ticonderoga by surprise